 Chocolate and challah dough come together in sweet little packages with these muffin-size babkas.
 Plan to make the dough the night before to rise overnight in the refrigerator.
 Serve the same day or freeze.

-Servings 24 babkas
+Servings 24 baby chocolate babkas (dairy)

 Ingredients